-Short-sellers and hedge funds, though sometimes shadowy, are often seen as the smartest guys in the room.
+Short-sellers and hedge funds, though sometimes shadowy, are sometimes seen as the smartest investors in the room.
 They did their homework and will bet their capital against the crowd.
 It's not the most popular way to go, but the rewards can be quite lucrative.

 On Motley Fool CAPS, we've got our own brand of leading analysts who found the chinks in a company's armor and correctly called its fall.
 "Underdogs" are investors who earned 100 or more CAPS points correctly predicting one or more stocks would underperform the market.

-Let's look at some of the recent calls these All-Star investors have made, no matter which way they've called them.
+Let's look at some of the recent calls these All-Star investors have made.
+Just as hedge fund operators don't always go short, we're going to look at recent Underdog picks, no matter which way they've been called.

 Not every short sale goes as planned, so it's a risky position to hold.
 Stock prices can be irrational for longer than you have money to stay in the game.
 So don't use this as a list of stocks to sell or buy, but rather as the launching pad for further research.

 Underdogs still wag their tails

 Although it's kicking and screaming the entire way, Sony may have no choice but to be dragged to the sacrificial altar of game-console price cuts.
 Year-over-year sales of its PS3 system have fallen for seven straight months, and with game industry sales dropping 30% to less than $1 billion in May, Sony will be forced to change its hard-line stance.
 If it fights the inevitable much longer, it faces the risk that top game maker Activision Blizzard will cease production of titles for the system.